 - Give the names of individual professionals if you have a negative opinion.
 A detailed review of their service is much more useful.

 - Insult or deliberately upset someone – sometimes you may think something about someone that is hurtful.
 Even if you don't mean to hurt their feelings, you should not say hurtful things to them.

-- For example, if somebody does not spell very well, it would be hurtful to call them stupid.
+- e.g. If somebody does not spell very well, it would be hurtful to call them stupid.
 They may have difficulties with spelling or they may prefer to write in a shortened way so that they can type more quickly.

-- For example, saying that you think women are stupid is sexist because it is nasty to someone just because of their gender.
+- E.g. saying that you think women are stupid is sexist because it is nasty to someone just because of their gender.

 - Be nasty about another person just because you don't agree with something that they have said or you do not agree with their opinion.
 It is better to calmly explain why you disagree.
 They may not have thought about it in the same way as you.
 They also may simply think something different to you and this is allowed.